HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Added individual inverter online sensors for automations

 # Difference in totals EMA and integration
 Data produced by the ECU represents the data over the past five minutes.
 That's why the statistics on the EMA site are five minutes behind.

-For example: at 09:05 new data arrives, but this represents data from 09:00
+# To be discussed
+- Is there still a need for the ECU QUERY SWITCH?